Using the Dual MF Film

 strip in place and keeps it from shifting.

-inserted down into the holder (i.e. lightly pressing the film down against the
+fully inserted down into the holder (i.e. lightly pressing the film down

 because the scanning head assembly could hit the incorrectly inserted T-lock.

-to avoid damaging your film, it is imperative you let the T-Lock come into
+dictates that, to avoid damaging your film, it is imperative you let the T-Lock

-contact with the film only in the frame gaps between the images as shown in the
+come into contact with the film only in the frame gaps between the images as

-the holder, DO NOT try to move it or your film while the T-Lock is secured in
+secured into the holder, DO NOT try to move it or your film while the T-Lock is

-pull the T-Lock out and then reposition items into the desired location before
+is needed, pull the T-Lock out and then reposition items into the desired

-to scan only one or two frames, you can “mask off” just the frames you wish to
+you plan to scan only one or two frames, you can “mask off” just the frames you

 film-flattening abilities.
 Lock down one